 When a trust is registered for the first time, that is a new registration process.
 In later years the trustees will either just update the details of the existing registration or confirm that the details remain up to date and accurate.

 The guidance is very detailed and therefore the following simply reflects some of the ‘highlights’ that may be particularly relevant for advisers.

-UK trusts that need to use the TRS
+UK trusts that needed to use the TRS under 4MLD

 An ‘express trust’ where the trustees have incurred a liability, in a given tax year, to pay any of these UK taxes